Fraetor/www.frost.cx/src/2023/typing-latency-musings.md

 and main CPU, which is why many 8 bit computers start displaying lots of funky patterns on screen when they are processing lots of data.
-The GPU does allow for much more complicated graphical effects to be done more quickly, but can be slower for simple blatting of glyphs.
+The GPU does allow for much more complicated graphical effects to be done more quickly, but can be slower for simple blitting of glyphs.

 In the past computers were typically interrupt driven.
 When an external event happened, such as a key being pressed, the CPU drops whatever it was doing and